 - Side effects

-There is no generally accepted dosage of CBD that is right for every person and in every situation.
+There is no generally accepted dosage of how much CBD per day every person can take.
 The Food and Drug Administration (FDA) also makes no recommendation on this matter.

 In each specific situation, it is necessary to determine your CBD dosage, which depends on several factors, including age, weight, metabolism, diet, etc. First of all, how much CBD should I take is influenced by your goal: what in your health and well-being you want to improve or strengthen, so you can use cbd oil dosage calculator.
 Let’s take a look at why Americans take CBD.